laforge49/JActor2/README.md

     }
 ```

-1. Blade B is created in the constructor of the Start request.
+1. Blade B is created in the constructor of the Start operation.
 2. The woopsResponse is created.
 3. The exceptionHandler is created.
-4. The Start request is added to the inbox of blade A's reactor.
+4. The Start operation is sent to the inbox of blade A's reactor.
-5. Blade A's reactor evaluates the Start request.
+5. Blade A's reactor evaluates the Start operation.
-The start request is assigned the exceptionHandler.
+The start operation is assigned the exceptionHandler.
-6. A Woops request is created.
+6. A Woops operation is created.
-7. The woopsResponse is assigned to the Woops request and the Woops request is added to the inbox of blade B's reactor.
+7. The woopsResponse is sent with the Woops operation to the inbox of blade B's reactor.
-8. Blade B's reactor evaluates the Woops request,
+8. Blade B's reactor evaluates the Woops operation,
 which throws an IOException.
-9. The Woops request is assigned a result value of IOException and is passed back to to blade A's reactor.
+9. The Woops operation assigns a result of IOException and is passed back to to blade A's reactor.
 10. The exceptionHandler is evaluated by blade A's reactor with a value of IOException, and
 prints "got IOException"
-11. The Start request is assigned a result value of null and
+11. The Start operation assigns a result value of null which
-is passed back to the reactor which originated the Start request.
+is passed back to the reactor which originated the Start operation.

 ![Image](images/exceptionHandler.jpg)

-When a request does not have an exception handler, any uncaught or unhandled exceptions are simply passed up
+When an operation does not have an exception handler, any uncaught or unhandled exceptions are simply passed up
-to the originating request.
+to the originating operation.
 Exceptions then are handled very much as they are when doing a method call.

 There is a huge advantage to this approach.
-When a request is sent, the originating request will **always** get
+When an operation is sent, the originating operation will **always** get
 back either a result or an exception.
 So you do not need to write a lot of defensive code, making your applications
 easier to write and naturally more robust.

-Request Factories
+Operation Factories
 -----

 Nested classes impede decoupling, which is important for clarity, testing and reusability.
-But by introducing request factory methods we can then use interfaces to decouple our blades.
+But by introducing operation factory methods we can then use interfaces to decouple our blades.

 ```java